Music as a Sanctuary

 • Prof. Ida Bieler (Violin)

-Award-winning soloist and chamber musician; faculty at the Robert Schumann Hochschule Düsseldorf and University of North Carolina School of the Arts.
+Professor of Violin at the Robert Schumann Hochschule Düsseldorf; the University of North Carolina School of the Arts; and the Universität für Musik und Darstellende Kunst Graz

 learn more